-Print Purpose To print it, press See page Setup Sheet To configure the printer the Setup key 1-19 and chapter 3 Demonstration Print To test the printer the Setup and Cancel keys simultaneously 1-26 Black Cartridge Alignment Sheet To test the alignment between the two horizontal cartridge movements. the Setup and Form Feed keys simulta- neously 5-4 Color Cartridge Test Sheet To test the performance and alignment of all cartridges the Reprint and Cancel keys simultaneously 5-8
+Print Purpose To print it, press See page Setup Sheet To configure the printer the Setup key 1-19 and chapter 3 Demonstration Print To test the printer the Setup and Cancel keys simultaneously 1-26 Black Cartridge Alignment Sheet To test the alignment between the two horizontal cartridge movements. the Setup and Form Feed keys simultaneously 5-4 Color Cartridge Test Sheet To test the performance and alignment of all cartridges the Reprint and Cancel keys simultaneously 5-8

-Print Purpose To print it, press See page Service Configuration Print These prints are essentially for use by a qualified service engineer, if troubleshooting the printer. the Print Quality and - You may be asked to print one Media Type keys simultaneously Print Quality Print and read out some details over the telephone. - the Form Feed and Media Source keys simultaneously
+Print Purpose To print it, press See page Service Configuration Print These prints are essentially for use by a qualified service engineer, if troubleshooting the printer.
+You may be asked to print one the Print Quality and Media Type keys simultaneously Print Quality Test Print and read out some details over the telephone. the Form Feed and Media Source keys simultaneously 5-12 Accuracy Calibration Print the Form Feed and Reprint keys simultaneously